MilenTecle/znapped-drf-api/README.md

 Relationships:
 - Many-to-one relationship with the User model (as user and sender)
-- Many-to-one relationship with the Post and DirectMessage models.
+- Many-to-one relationship with the DirectMessage model.

 ## Testing
 Testing and the results can be found [here](/TESTING.md).